min2ha/ukwa-site/content/target/31575/index.en.md

   "start_date": "2015-10-20T10:00:00Z"
 }

-# philosovariant: critical essays, articles, poems and other musings by steph power

 Steph Power is a Welsh-based composer, poet, critic, essayist and writes polemical essays and music reviews for many publications.